 Tim Whitehouse has more than 20 years of experience working on a wide range of environmental issues with governments, businesses, nonprofit organizations and community groups.
 He has worked as an environmental consultant for a major metal recycling company and a company that produces industrial hygiene products.
 Previously, he was head of the Law and Policy Program at the Commission for Environmental Cooperation in Montreal, Canada and a senior attorney at the U.S. Environmental Protection Agency (EPA) in Washington, D.C.
 He is interested in the interface of policy and science and on strengthening transparency in government.

 Sara Via, PhD, Co-Lead, Climate Health Action Team

 Dr. Sara Via is Professor of Biology and Entomology at University of Maryland and co-leads Chesapeake PSR’s Climate Health Action Team.
 Dr. Via held faculty positions at the University of Iowa and Cornell University before coming to University of Maryland in 1997.
 Her 50 research publications in evolutionary genetics have been cited by other researchers over 9,500 times, and she was recognized as a Distinguished Scholar-Teacher by the University of Maryland in 2005.
 Since 2013, when she received training in climate change education from former Vice President Al Gore and the Climate Reality Project, Via has spoken about climate change to many community groups and is currently reaching many Marylanders through University of Maryland Extension.
 Via’s work with Chesapeake PSR emphasizes public outreach on climate change and raising awareness of the significant health co-benefits of the Regional Greenhouse Gas Initiative (RGGI) and the EmPOWER program for energy efficiency.

 Alfred Bartlett, MD, Co-Lead, Climate Health Action Team

 Lydia Sullivan, Communications Director

 Lydia Sullivan is a digital and traditional communications specialist.
-She is also an advocate on local land use, environmental and transportation issues, and most recently was a local elected official and a marketing director for an energy efficiency firm.
+She is also an advocate on local land use, environmental and transportation issues.
+She was a local elected official, a county council campaign manager, and a corporate marketing and communications director.